philips-labs/gwdemo/README.md

 # terraform-cloudfoudry-gwdemo

-All of the details are captured in a [Terraform module](https://www.terraform.io/docs/modules/index.html).
-We want to dive into using modules immediately as that unlocks one of the more powerful aspects of using Terraform: reusable components.
+The bulk of the resources we need to provision are declared in a [Terraform module](https://www.terraform.io/docs/modules/index.html).
+Introduce Terraform modules unlocks one of the more powerful aspects of using Terraform: reusable components.

 You may want to head over to the [terraform-cloudfoudry-gwdemo](https://github.com/philips-labs/terraform-cloudfoundry-gwdemo) repository first to dive into the details.
-Alternatively, you can follow the rest of README and deploy the gwdemo immediately and afterwards examine the module.
+Alternatively, you can follow the rest of this README and deploy the gwdemo environment first and afterwards examine the module contents.

 # requirements

-In order to deploy this demo you need to be onboarded to use HSDP Cloud foundry services an have `OrgAdmin` privileges.
+In order to deploy this demo you need to be onboarded onto HSDP Cloud foundry services an have `OrgAdmin` privileges.
 Future versions of this demo will be `SpaceDeveloper` friendly.
 See the [hsdp.io](https://hsdp.io) portal for details.
 The following information is required:

-- `cf_api_url` -- Cloud foundry API URL of the region
+- `cf_api_url` -- Cloud foundry API URL of the region e.g. https://api.eu1.phsdp.com
-- `cf_username` -- Cloud foundry username
+- `cf_username` -- Your Cloud foundry username
-- `cf_password` -- Cloud foundry password
+- `cf_password` -- Your Cloud foundry password
-- `cf_org_name` -- Cloud foundry ORG name.
+- `cf_org_name` -- Your Cloud foundry ORG name.
 Usually starts with `client-...`

 There are severals ways to let Terraform know about these values.
 You can create `terraform.tfvar` (any `.tfvar` file really) that looks like this: